 - Lists are good!
 Because our eyes prefer white space to endless text, readers prefer short paragraphs to long paragraphs and lists to paragraphs, so whenever you have the chance, break a longer paragraph down into smaller paragraphs, and incorporate bullet or numbered points.
 Similarly, feel free to use the “Quote” option to insert select quotes between paragraphs.
-(The paragraph, quote, and heading options can be found by left-clicking text in draft mode.)
+(The paragraph, quote, and heading options can be found by highlighting any text while in draft mode.)

 - The site will also automatically convert your text into a singular font that is the same across all posts, so you don’t need to worry about font selection or size when writing paragraphs or lists.

 - You will, however, need to manually create headings.
-We prefer the “paragraph” text to “headings” text, and ask that you follow these guidelines to ensure consistency across the site.
+We prefer the bolded “paragraph” text to “headings” text, and ask that you follow these guidelines to ensure consistency across the site.
 A post with section headings should look like this: